-In this set of experiments, we first synthesized nanoclews via rolling circle amplification (RCA) for a period of 6 or 12 hours.
-Atomic force microscopy (AFM) and scanning electron microscopy (SEM) were then used to determine the size and morphology of the nanoclews.
+In this set of experiments, we synthesized nanoclews via rolling circle amplification (RCA) for a period of 6 or 12 hours.
+Atomic force microscopy (AFM) and scanning electron microscopy (SEM) were used to determine the size and morphology of the nanoclews.

 Scanning Electron Microscopy (SEM)

 Scanning electron microscopy (SEM) generates images by firing a beam of high-energy electrons at solid samples.
 The processing of signals stemming from electron-sample interactions yields information about the morphology, shape, and orientation of materials .
 To improve conductivity, samples are often coated in a thin layer of carbon or metal (in our case, gold).

 Atomic Force Microscopy (AFM)

 Atomic force microscopy (AFM) is a type of scanning probe microscopy.
 Images are created through the measurement of pressure exerted by the sample upon the tip of the probe, allowing for the resolution of the three-dimensional topology of the sample’s surface .

 The circularized template-primer complex was combined with dNTPs (10 mM) (NEB), 10x BSA (NEB), phi29 DNA Polymerase Buffer (NEB), and phi29 DNA Polymerase (NEB) at the following final concentrations: